 The 1990’s was a great period of updating facilities – the showgrounds were fenced with the assistance of prisoners who had assisted with the clean up after the Charleville floods, a new show arena was built and the rodeo yards were rebuilt.
 The Smash Up Derby was introduced to become one of the most popular events of the modern evening programme and a Stud Cattle competition was reintroduced.

 In the 2000’s a changing culture has put great pressure on the volunteer committee.
 The outbreak of Equine Influenza caused the Show Society to cancel the 2008 show – though the Dog Show, Cattle Dog Trials and Show Ball were still held.
-The closure of the town’s major employer, Killarney Abattoir, and the northern mining boom have affected the fortunes of Killarney – the final effect on the Killarney Show remains to be seen.
+The closure of the town’s major employer, Killarney Abattoir, in 2009 and the northern mining boom affected the fortunes of Killarney.